ChangeWindows/ChangeWindows/README.md

 ## Platforms
 * e6524af Introduces an updated, cleaner heading design for the Platform-pages.
+* #41 **Clickable channels**: the channels at the top of the page will now link to the specific release that this channel currently holds.

 ### General UX
 * #35 Improved dropdown design and better support for touch screens.